alex-toy/darties/README.md

 # Context of the project

 Darties is a french firm that sells secialized products, such as home appliances, audiovisual and computer equipment.
-It is composed of three brands : *Darty*, *Leroy-Merlin* and *Boulanger*. it sells three families of products : *hi-fi systems*, *ovens* and *video recorders*.
+It is composed of three brands : *Darty*, *Leroy-Merlin* and *Boulanger*.
+It sells three families of products : *hi-fi systems*, *ovens* and *video recorders*.

 Currently, the situation is the following :
-- no information system,
+- No information system,
 - Excel sheets are used as decision tools,
 - data between stores is hard to compare,
 - The tree structure is the following :